Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Introduction

-We shall see that, in a non-equilibrium context, going beyond the weak separation limit creates qualitatively, as well as quantitatively, new behavior.
+In this active setting, going beyond the weak separation limit creates qualitatively, as well as quantitatively, new behavior.
 For instance, in the weak separation limit of AMB+, it is known from the {\em uncommon tangent construction}~\cite{wittkowski-2014,solon-2018,tjhung-2018} that the binodals do not solely depend on $f(\rho)$ but are affected by the higher gradient terms in the dynamics~\cite{wittkowski-2014,tjhung-2018,cates-2025}, even though in equilibrium these affect {\em only} interfacial tensions and {\em not} binodals.
-Below we shall show that even the uncommon tangent construction is replaced at Cahn--Hilliard level by a more general one.
+Below, we shall show that even the uncommon tangent construction is replaced at Cahn--Hilliard level by a more general one.
 This prescribes mismatches not only in intercepts, but also in slopes, of the two tangents to $f(\rho)$ at the binodal densities.
 (Recall that in all equilibrium models, both mismatches vanish.)

-At the Cahn--Hilliard level, each active gradient term brings, through its prefactor, another function of density into the equations of motion, which we call a `coefficient function'.
-Including the counterpart of the equilibrium chemical potential $\mub(\rho)$ and also $K(\rho)$, there are five such functions in total, three of which are inherently active (see Eq.~\eqref{eq:o4} below).

 Even in equilibrium, a challenge with models formulated at Cahn--Hilliard level is to systematically link their coefficient functions to either experimental data or microscopic particle models.
 Such models are advantageous for mechanistic interpretation, encoding the properties of the individual constituents and interactions directly in their parameters.
 While they often entail significant idealizations when compared to experiments (especially for biological systems), minimal particle models, such as quorum-sensing (QS) active particles~\cite{cates-2013, cates-2015, solon-2015, solon-2018, solon-2018-njp, martin-2021,dinelli-2024} or self-propelled particles with simple two-body interaction forces~\cite{romanczuk-2012,fily-2012,redner-2013a, stenhammar-2014}, allow us to build intuition for which microscopic ingredients lead to which macroscopic outcomes.
 Thus far though, even when the novel phenomenology predicted at field-theoretic level is indeed observed in particle models~\cite{cates-2025}, it can be unclear which microscopic ingredients are causing it.
 For example, spherical particles with hard-core repulsion are observed to undergo bubbly phase separation in $d=2$~\cite{stenhammar-2014,patch2018curvature,caporusso2020micro} while equilibrium-like phase separation is observed both in $d=3$ and for dumbbells~\cite{caporusso2024phase}.
 Likewise, it is not yet clear what microscopic factors induce unstable capillary waves and the associated active foam state~\cite{cates-2025}.